athiyaman-m/Personal-Agentic-AI-ChatBot/README.md

-# Personal Agentic Query System
+# Personal Agentic AI Query System

 A **Production-Ready GenAI Application** built with modern AI and web technologies to create a personalized agentic chatbot experience.